Feedback-controlled mechanics of tissue vertex model: emergent soft elasticity and active yielding

 We first analyze the ground states of our model under an external deformation analytically.
 To do this, we consider a uniform affine deformation of a hexagonal tissue, with stretches \(\lambda_x\) and \(\lambda_y\) along the \(x\)- and \(y\)-axes, respectively.
 Accordingly, we choose the ansatz \(\mathbf{Q} = q \, \text{diag}(1, -1)\) for the nematic tensor of all cells [Fig.~\ref{Figure2}(b)].
 Under these assumptions, the equilibrium state is controlled by \(4{q^2} = \alpha \beta + m\) [see Appendix~\ref{Appendix_EquilAnalysis}].
 Nematic order, quantified by a finite positive value of $q$, emerges through a pitchfork bifurcation at \(\alpha\beta \! > \!-m\) [Fig.~\ref{Figure2}(c)].
 Therefore, we define \(\alpha\beta\) as effective activity and refer to it as “activity” thereafter.
 Clearly, \(\alpha\) and \(\beta\) must be of the same sign to induce a nematic transition.
 We adopt equal negative values of \(\alpha\) and \(\beta\), unless stated otherwise.
 This corresponds to the scenario where cytoskeletal fibers align parallel to the stress field, and cells actively extend along the director axis [Fig.~\ref{Figure1}(a)].
 This activity can be driven by actomyosin protrusions \cite{Caswell2018,Maroudas-Sacks2021,Weng2022} or by microtubules \cite{Picone2010,Singh2018}.

 For negative \(m\), cells do not spontaneously polarize and a critical activity is required to induce nematic order.
-In contrast, a positive \(m\) leads to spontaneous nematic order even in the absence of mechanical coupling [Fig.~\ref{Figure2}(d)].
+In contrast, a positive \(m\) leads to spontaneous intrinsic nematic order even in the absence of mechanical coupling [Fig.~\ref{Figure2}(d)].
 This may describe, for instance, muscle or fibroblast cells which intrinsically take on elongated shapes.
 In the following, we focus on the regime of emergent nematic order induce by mechanical stresses and fix \(m\!=\!-1\) unless noted otherwise.
 This corresponds to tissues like epithelia that collectively develop orientational order.

 The isotropic-to-nematic transition is accompanied by cell elongation.
 This is quantified by the cell shape tensor defined as